 What is a used car loan?

-A used car loan is a personal loan you can use to buy a vehicle with a few years on the clock.
+A used car loan is a personal loan that you can use to purchase a vehicle with a few years of mileage on it.
 Many lenders offer special products specifically for buying used cars, with the vehicle as security.
 You could also use an unsecured personal loan to buy a used car, but the interest rate will likely be higher.

 Used car loan interest rates

-Car loan lenders often charge higher interest rates when the vehicle is older.
-If the borrower defaults and the vehicle repossessed, the lender wants to be able to resell it to recoup some of the outstanding loan amount.
-There tends to be a higher chance of older vehicles breaking down, becoming inoperable, losing their resale value, or becoming a repairable write off, so there are often higher rates charged to compensate for this risk.
+Additionally, there tends to be a higher chance of older vehicles breaking down, becoming inoperable, or becoming a repairable write-off, so there are often higher rates charged to compensate for this risk.

 Compare used car loans